zhampel/cr-geomag-prop/README.md

 a best fit model to satellite borne and ground based sensor measurements using a 13-order expansion of Legendre functions.

-The two figures below show isoclinic digrams of these two models, the dipole being on the left, the IGRF on the right, where deviation of IGRF from the symmetric dipole approximation is clearly visible.
+The two figures below show isoclinic diagrams of these two models, the dipole being on the left, the IGRF on the right, where deviation of IGRF from the symmetric dipole approximation is clearly visible.
 These diagrams were generated using the following MATLAB